fluent-wallet/fluent-docs/eSpace/how-to/interact-with-smart-contracts.md

 ## Contract address

-Every account in Ethereum has an address, whether it's an external key-pair account or a smart contract.
+Every account in Conflux eSpace has an address, whether it's an external key-pair account or a smart contract.
 For any smart contract library to communicate with your contracts, a smart contract  must know the exact address.

 Read about